Tifarahani/NYC_Citibike/README.md

 #### Project Overview

-Des Moines requested data for a business proposal.This project is a visualization of New York Citi Bike data (August 2019) in order to explore the viability of a bike-sharing business.Other data points include usage durations, peak usage times, and the key target mark considering Gender, weekday deploying Interactive Interface - Tableau Public.
+Des Moines requested data for a business proposal.This project is a visualization of New York Citi Bike data (August 2019) in order to explore the viability of a bike-sharing business.Other data points include usage durations, peak usage times, and the key target mark considering Gender, weekday by deploying Interactive Interface - Tableau Public.

 ---